esphome/esphome.io/components/media_player/speaker.rst

 It natively supports decoding ``WAV``, ``MP3``, and ``FLAC`` audio files.
 Home Assistant (since version 2024.10) will proxy any media it sends and transcode it to FLAC at the configured sample rate to minimize the device's computational load.

 It supports two different audio streams: media and announcement.
 If both streams are active, they will be mixed together for playback.
 Use the ``speaker_media_player.set_ducking`` action to lower the volume of the media stream. :ref:`Media player actions <media_player-actions>` only affect the media stream.
-Use the ``speaker_media_player.stop_pipeline`` action to stop an announcement.
+Use the ``speaker_media_player.stop_stream`` action to stop an announcement.

 Local files built directly into the firmware are played without a network connection.
 Encode local files with the configured sample rate, 1 or 2 channels, and 16 bits per sample.
 If the file is encoded at a different sample rate, a slow low-quality resampler is used.